Our bottom line

-I look for value in most aspects of my life, and that’s why I use Halifax’s Share Dealing account for investing.
 With no annual platform fee, and by conducting most of my trading during its Countdown Commission offer periods, I’m able to keep my costs very low.
-If you’re keen to trade more frequently than once a month on average, perhaps there are more suitable platforms for your needs.
-But if it suits you to invest your savings on a set day each month, then I’d highly recommend this platform.
+It suits me to invest my savings on a set day each month, so works well for me.

 Halifax’s monthly Countdown Commission days offer private investors the chance to trade for just £3.95, rather than their regular £12.50 fee, which makes this platform one of the most competitive around for those that are content to limit their investing to certain days in the year.